Kids Netball Injuries

 Finger injuries are also a common netball injury as with any ball passing sport.
 An Xray should be performed to rule out any fractures if Rest, Ice, Elevation and compression has not alleviated the symptoms.
 Some fractures can be quite obvious so a visit to the doctor or emergency room is essential.

-We pride ourselves in offering premium services for Netballers from individual physiotherapy treatments of injuries to classes that prepare the child’s body for the sport of Netball.
+We pride ourselves in offering premium services for Netballers from individual children’s physiotherapy treatments of injuries to classes that prepare the child’s body for the sport of Netball.
+Contact Graceville Physio for different types of physiotherapy.

-Our close proximity to the courts here in Graceville have enabled us to have 25 years in the treatment of netball injuries and through this we have developed our kids strength and core classes to prepare kids for their chosen sport and to help rehabilitate post injury.
+Our close proximity to the courts here in Graceville has enabled us to have 25 years in the treatment of netball injuries and through this, we have developed our kids strength and core classes to prepare kids for their chosen sport and to help rehabilitate post-injury.
+Get in touch today to book.